TrudAX/denistrunin-blog/src/posts/devvm-perfv13/index.md

 tags: ["Development", "Performance"]
 path: "/devvm-perfv13"
 featuredImage: "./logo.png"
-excerpt: "Comparing the performance of 4 D365FO development VM configurations with Visual studio 2017"
+excerpt: "Comparing the performance of 4 D365FO development VM configurations with Visual studio"
 ---

 Starting from PU37 Microsoft has changed Dynamics 365 Finance and Operation development environment from Visual Studio 2015 to VS2017.
 This post is an updated version of my [previous one for VS2015](https://denistrunin.com/devvm-perfv10/), where I try to compare the performance of 4 development configurations with the new VS2017 version.